bee-travels/bee-travels-python/src/currencyexchange/README.md

 1. using `@pytest.mark.xfail` with a check function is probably better for something like documenting unfixed bugs (where the test describes what "should" happen) or bugs in dependencies.

+## Starting to code, the TDD way of course!

+Add a test first!

 ## Foot notes

 [5] Project management tool include: